rohank2002/CMPE255/README.md

       - TextBlob
       - Support Vector Machine (SVM)
       - Logistic Regression
+##### Note:
+As there was no seperate feature for sentiment, in the initial step, textblob was used to perform sentiment analysis on the description, tags and titles separately and a new column called sentiment was attached to the dataframe.
+After that, SVM and Logistic Regression were applied on the dataframe for performance evaluation.
+So here, the accuracy for SVM and LR are based on their performance with respect to textblob.

 ### Instructions to run:
 You will require Jupyter Notebook or any Python IDE with Python 3.0 or later installed to run the code. <br>